telerik/blazor-docs/components/card/overview.md

 # Card Overview

-The Card for Blazor is a component that combines text, visual content and actions about a single subject.
+The <a href = "https://www.telerik.com/blazor-ui/card" target="_blank">Card for Blazor</a> is a component that combines text, visual content and actions about a single subject.
 It quickly grabs the user’s attention with its clean layout, consisting of a title, usually an image, some text as the body and perhaps a footer.
 You can use it to easily organize content when building catalogs, dashboards, blogs, e-shops, etc. It has dedicated areas for its [building blocks]({%slug card-building-blocks%}) and that provides various ways of component usage.

 #### In this article: